-We comprehensively updated our Environmental and Biodiversity Policies and Standards in 2018 to incorporate recent developments and improvements in industry standards, as well as our growth.
+We comprehensively updated our Environmental and Biodiversity Standards in 2018 and our Environmental and Biodiversity Policies in 2021 to incorporate recent developments and improvements in industry standards, as well as our growth.
 In 2019, we developed a comprehensive Environmental Strategic Plan for 2020 to 2023.
 This Strategic Plan identifies key environmental aspects and defines specific objectives and targets for our operations, providing a road map for improved environmental risk management and performance in line with our overall company strategy.
 The Strategic Plan is currently defined through 2023 but will be extended and updated at regular intervals.
 Two critical areas that have come to the forefront in recent years are tailings stewardship and climate change risk, and both of these aspects are integral to our environmental management strategies.